-Gregory Eady† and Anne Rasmussen§
+Gregory Eady † and Anne Rasmussen §

-Pro-business bias in interest representation is often viewed as a persistent feature of policy-making.
-Yet, we know little about how these biases are magnified or reduced during crisis.
-Using the COVID-19 pandemic as a system-wide shock to the political agenda, we employ a difference-in-differences strategy to estimate its effect on differences in access to policy-makers and social media activity between business interests and NGOs.
-We show that the lobbying context strongly conditions the effects of crisis.
-With panel data from approximately 10,000 interest groups from over 100 countries registered in the European Union, we find that the pandemic caused substantial advantages in obtaining meetings with policy-makers for business interests, while NGOs increased social media prominence.
-The results suggest that business interests successfully capitalized on the crisis through increased political access at the expense of other interests.
-They have important implications for understanding how large-scale crises affect inequalities in political representation.
+Pro-business bias in interest representation is viewed as a persistent feature of policy-making.
+Yet, we know little about how crises affects these biases.
+Using the COVID-19 pandemic as a system-wide agenda shock, we employ a difference-in-differences strategy to estimate its effect on inequalities in political access to policy-makers, and social media prominence among business interests and NGOs.
+Our argument is twofold.
+First, the urgency and uncertainty of crises should lead decision-makers to prioritize output over input legitimacy, giving business interests advantages in obtaining access.
+Second, NGOs should compensate by increasing their prominence in public communications.
+Our analysis of data from approximately 10,000 interest groups from over 100 countries registered in the European Union supports these expectations.
+We demonstrate that business interests successfully capitalized on the crisis in insider arenas, while NGOs increased prominence on social media.
+The results have important implications for understanding how large-scale crises affect inequalities in representation.